Anilvarma13/T38_Hackthon_hacked/README.md

+🔐 Demo Access

+You can try the application using demo credentials:

+Username: user
+Password: login123

+Note: These are public demo credentials for testing purposes only.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.